If you pay attention to financial pundits and money blogs, you have probably heard at least a handful of “experts” praise dividend investing.

 Let’s define dividend investing.

-Simply put, “dividend investing” involves investing in companies that offer cash distributions.
-Most dividend investors roll their distributions back into their investment to accumulate even more wealth over time.
+Simply put, “dividend investing” is investing in companies that make regular cash payments to their investors.
+Some dividend investors roll this cash back into their investment.
+This allows those dividend investors to accumulate even more wealth over time.

 5 Problems with Dividend Investing

 Unfortunately, the allure of dividend investing is worse than smoke and mirrors; it’s downright propaganda.

 Regardless of whether dividend investing has been trending lately, it’s not the foolproof retirement answer it’s made out to be.
 Here’s why: